Custom B2B Features Deliver Extraordinary Versatility

 4. Managing Split-Shipments

-Although split-shipments have been touched on in the previous section and the core business features chapter, custom integrations designed exclusively for split-shipments provide many benefits to B2B companies because thousands of buyers buy in bulk and ship to multiple store locations.
+Although split-shipments have been touched on in the previous section and the core business features chapter, a custom integration designed exclusively for split-shipments provide many benefits to B2B companies because thousands of buyers buy in bulk and ship to multiple store locations.
 The easier the process of ordering split-shipments, the happier customers will be.

 Split-shipment software integrations can deliver custom reports to each location, connect with fulfillment departments and authorize putting custom labels on products.
 Software remembers all the store addresses and commonly received products at each address and automates the process so completely that buyers can easily place split-shipment orders on their smartphones.
 The right customizations can even specify different shipping methods for each location so that buyers can save on shipping costs or speed deliveries to locations where faster resupplying is needed.